 CPP Investments believes the Framework can do just that, offering a roadmap to the foundational work needed to meet regulatory requirements and guard portfolios against undue risk.
 It also provides an approach for reporting on the economic feasibility of meeting the net-zero commitments so many companies have made, something the market currently has no convention for.
 Used as a standardized procedure, it allows comparisons across companies, and geographies, which is crucial for investors.
 Inconsistent accounting methodologies among countries can present barriers to international capital mobility.
 If enough companies adopt the Framework or similar tools, we believe it can drive fundamental changes in the economy across industries and countries, and perhaps help guide the final regulations themselves.
 We understand that MSCI ESG Research is exploring this new approach for potential inclusion in some of its product offerings.

-Sign up for our latest news, insights and reports
+Sign up for our latest news, insights, reports and other information about CPP Investments

 The time is now